How we are helping

-In 2017-18, the Australian Government will provide an estimated $80.9 million in total Official Development Assistance (ODA) to Afghanistan, including an estimated $80.0 million in bilateral funding managed by DFAT.
+In 2018-19, the Australian Government will provide an estimated $80.2 million in total Official Development Assistance (ODA) to Afghanistan, including an estimated $80.0 million in bilateral country program funding managed by DFAT.

 Afghanistan is undergoing a critical transition.
 After more than a decade of operations, the NATO-led International Security Assistance Force finalised the transfer of security responsibility to the Afghan National Defence and Security Forces (ANDSF) at the end of 2014.
 That same year, historic Presidential and Provincial elections led to the inauguration of President Ashraf Ghani and the new National Unity Government.

 In this 'Transformation Decade', Australia and the international community have an interest in supporting Afghanistan to become a more prosperous, secure and self-reliant nation.
 Towards this objective, Australia and other donors have committed to help strengthen and align with government systems by providing at least 50 per cent of development assistance as 'on-budget' support, and aligning at least 80 per cent of assistance with Afghanistan's National Priority Programs.
 At the 2016 NATO Summit in Warsaw, Australia extended its USD100 commitment (including USD20 million in ODA-eligible support for the Afghan police) to sustain Afghanistan's security forces to 2020.